LightSys/firefox-audit-addon/doc/changeHeader.js.md

 The getConfigUrl function acquires the json file from the configUrl variable and returns a done or a fail event.
 After the done event it creates a listener which is set up (as seen below) to grab the header once it's called.
 After the fail event it logs the error into the console.
+It will also call the getAndCheckConfig function which will result in the user being prompted for a config url when the add-on is installed.

 ```js
 function addAuditHeader(e, configUrl, allowedUrls) {